dipien/bye-bye-jetifier/README.md

 ## Donations

 Donations are greatly appreciated.
-You can help us to pay for our domain and the development.
+You can help us to pay for our domain and the plugin development.

 * [Donate cryptocurrency](http://donations.dipien.com/)
 * [Donate with PayPal](https://www.paypal.com/paypalme/maxirosson)